sreesadhan7/cis6930fa24-project2/README.md

     - Advanced feature extraction techniques, such as n-grams and removing stop words, were incorporated to capture contextual patterns.
 3) Refinement with spaCy:
     - The spaCy NER model was integrated to refine predictions, especially for contexts containing named entities.
 However, this improvement was limited by the quality of the dataset.

+## Challenges and Limitations
+Despite the efforts to create an accurate and efficient model, there are some inherent challenges and limitations that impact the output quality and the resulting metric scores:

+1) Data Imbalance:
+    - The training dataset (unredactor.tsv) may have an uneven distribution of names and contexts, which can cause the model to struggle with underrepresented classes.
+For example, names that appear only once or in limited contexts may lead to reduced model accuracy.
+Impact: This contributes to low metric scores such as precision and recall, as the model may misclassify or fail to predict some names correctly.
+2) Complexity of Redacted Contexts:
+    - The context in the test.tsv file may include highly varied language structures, making it difficult for the model to generalize from the training data.
+Furthermore, the names may not appear in the same linguistic structure or context as in the training dataset.
+Impact: This mismatch reduces the model's ability to accurately reconstruct names, especially in interdependent and complex textual scenarios.
+3) TF-IDF and Random Forest Model Limitations:
+    - While TF-IDF is excellent for extracting features and Random Forest is a robust classifier, these methods may not fully capture deep semantic relationships or interdependencies in textual data.
+More advanced deep learning models like transformers (e.g., BERT) may perform better for such tasks but require significantly more computational resources.
+    - The combination of TF-IDF and Random Forest can miss nuanced relationships, particularly in challenging contexts with limited explicit patterns.
+4) Limited Contextual Information in Test Data:
+    - The test.tsv file often contains contexts with minimal clues about the redacted names.
+For example, if the name is heavily dependent on external knowledge or subtle intertextual clues, the model is unable to predict it accurately.
+    - This leads to gaps in the submission file, with incorrect or blank predictions.
+5) Overfitting to Training Data:
+    - The model may perform well on the training and validation data (unredactor.tsv) but generalize poorly to the unseen test.tsv data due to overfitting to specific patterns in the training set.
+    - While the metric scores may indicate reasonable performance on validation data, they do not translate directly to real-world performance on the test data.
+6) Interpretation of Metric Scores:
+    - Low metric scores reflect the inherent difficulty of the task, particularly with disjointed training and testing datasets.
+The goal is to iteratively refine the model and address these limitations.
+7) Utility of Partial Predictions:
+    - Even though the model may not achieve perfect accuracy, partial predictions can still provide meaningful insights, especially in scenarios where reconstructing any part of the redacted data is valuable.

 ## Bugs and Assumptions
 1) Handling Empty or Incorrect Contexts: The function refine_test_predictions assumes every context will contain valid information.
 If the context is empty or poorly formatted, it might result in incorrect predictions or crashes.